 Link tracking provides you with useful data about how your links are performing.
 Pretty Links offers three different styles of tracking, depending on the amount of data you want to receive.
 However, the more advanced tracking options can also have an effect on performance, as they require more resources to generate the necessary data.

 As such, if you find your links redirecting slowly, you may want to try switching your tracking style.
 You can do this by navigating to Pretty Links > Options and selecting the Reporting tab:

 Here, you can change your tracking style to either Normal Tracking or Simple Click Tracking.
 These will generate less granular reports, but should improve performance.
 If not, you can always switch the tracking back to its previous setting.

 2. Deactivate the ‘Filter Robots’ Setting

-The ‘Filter Robots' option helps to weed out bots from your link reports.
-This ensures that the report data is more accurate, as clicks that aren't from human visitors won't be counted in the statistics.
+To further troubleshoot Pretty links redirecting speed, you may want to check out the “Filter Robots” option.
+This option helps to weed out bots from your link reports.
+By weeding out the bots, the report data is more accurate, as clicks that aren't from human visitors won't be counted in the statistics.
 However, the added work of spotting these robots can have an impact on how quickly your links redirect.

 If you find this to be the case, you can disable this function.
 Once again, access the Reporting tab in Pretty Links > Options, where you'll see the Filter Robots setting: